 While viewing hard copy commercial property files you can request to have small numbers of documents/plans scanned or copied.
 If this service is requested it can take up to five working days for scanning/copying to be completed.
 The amount of copying and scanning varies with each request so refer to Regulatory and property information Fee Schedule to get an estimate of costs.

-If hard copy viewing at Iron Mountain is not a viable option, you can request a quotation to have the entire commercial property file digitised and burned on to a CD.
+If hard copy viewing at Iron Mountain is not a viable option, you can request a quotation to have the entire commercial property file digitised.
 This process will not commence until the quotation is accepted by the customer.

 To add information to a property file you can email firstname.lastname@example.org with this information.
 Your information could include:

 Where the Council receives a third party report or letter about work done or not done on a building, this report is placed on the property file and can be viewed as part of the public record.